hydpy-dev/hydpy/hydpy/docs/modelcollection.rst

 Model Collection
 ================

-In :ref:`HydPy`, many models are devided into groups (e.g. :ref:`HydPy-L`) and subgroups (e.g. :ref:`HydPy-L-Land`).
+In :ref:`HydPy`, many models are divided into groups (e.g. :ref:`HydPy-L`) and subgroups (e.g. :ref:`HydPy-L-Land`).

 The existence of the groups is primarily due to historical reasons.
-For example, all subgroups related to the orginal `LARSIM`_ model are part of group :ref:`HydPy-L`, despite their different functionality (:ref:`HydPy-L-Land` for modelling "land processes", :ref:`HydPy-L-Stream` for modelling "stream processes", and :ref:`HydPy-L-Lake` for modelling "lake processes").
+For example, all subgroups related to the original `LARSIM`_ model are part of group :ref:`HydPy-L`, despite their different functionality (:ref:`HydPy-L-Land` for modelling "land processes", :ref:`HydPy-L-Stream` for modelling "stream processes", and :ref:`HydPy-L-Lake` for modelling "lake processes").

-The seperation into subgroups is of greater importance.
+The separation into subgroups is of greater importance.
 Each subgroup (e.g. :ref:`HydPy-L-Land`) consists of one base model (e.g.
 :mod:`~hydpy.models.lland`) and a number of application models (e.g. :mod:`~hydpy.models.lland_v1`).
 The base models offer basic